 Molly Peacock is a widely anthologized poet who writes biography, memoir and fiction.
 Her newest work is Alphabetique: 26 Characteristic Fictions, with illustrations by Kara Kosaka.
 She is also the author of The Paper Garden: Mrs. Delany Begins Her Life’s Work at 72.
 Her latest book of poetry is The Second Blush.
 Her poetry is the subject of Jason Guriel’s monograph, Molly Peacock: A Critical Introduction.
 She is presenting from The Best Canadian Poetry 2015.

-Priscila Uppal is an internationally acclaimed Toronto poet, fiction writer, memoirist, playwright and professor at York University.
-Her published work includes the poetry collections Sabotage, Traumatology and Ontological Necessities (Griffin Poetry Prize finalist); novels The Divine Economy of Salvation and To Whom It May Concern; memoir Projection: Encounters with My Runaway Mother (Hilary Weston Prize and Governor General’s Award finalist) and short story collection Cover Before Striking.
-Uppal is presenting from The Best Canadian Poetry 2015.
+Priscila Uppal lives in Toronto and is a poet, fiction writer, memoirist, playwright, professor, and Fellow of the Royal Canadian Society.
+Publications include poetry, Sabotage, Ontological Necessities (Griffin Poetry Prize finalist); novels, The Divine Economy of Salvation, To Whom It May Concern; and memoir, Projection: Encounters with My Runaway Mother (Hilary Weston Prize and Governor General’s Award finalist).
+She’s been translated into Croatian, Dutch, French, Greek, Korean, and Italian.
+Time Out London dubbed her “Canada’s coolest poet.”